WebAssembly/spec/document/binary/modules.rst

 Modules
 ~~~~~~~

-The encoding of a :ref:`module <syntax-module>` starts with a preamble containing a magic number and a version field.
+The encoding of a :ref:`module <syntax-module>` starts with a preamble containing a 4-byte magic number and a version field.
 The current version of the WebAssembly binary format is 1.

 The preamble is followed by a sequence of :ref:`sections <binary-section>`.
 :ref:`Custom sections <binary-customsec>` may be inserted at any place in this sequence,
-while other sections may occur at most once and in a fixed order.
+while other sections must occur at most once and in the prescribed order.
 All sections can be empty.
-The length of vectors produced by the (possibly empty) :ref:`function <binary-funcsec>` and :ref:`code <binary-codesec>` section must match up.
+The lengths of vectors produced by the (possibly empty) :ref:`function <binary-funcsec>` and :ref:`code <binary-codesec>` section must match up.

 .. math::
    \begin{array}{llcllll}